top of page

 Here in Romans 11:25 the Greek word for ‘hardening’ is ‘pórósis’, also defined as ‘callousness’ meaning ‘hardness of heart, obtuseness.’
 The commentator Souter tells us that the word is taken from ’pōros’, a kind of marble, used later of a callus formed on fractured bones; This term can be used figuratively where it can mean a callousness or hardness in general; originally petrifaction, hardness and then the result of this, i.e. metaphorically applied to organs of feeling, meaning insensibility, numbness, obtuseness, dulling of the faculty of perception, deadness.
 (Source: Strong’s Lexicon #2257, ‘porosis’ and Strong’s Lexicon #4456, ‘pōroō’).
 Obtuseness means the quality of being slow to understand, or unwilling to try to understand (Dictionary.Cambridge.org).

-In this study we consider first and foremost Biblical prophecy and consider whether it has relevance on the geo-political stage.
+In this study we consider Biblical prophecy and whether it has any relevance on the current geo-political stage.
 This is done bearing in mind that Biblical prophecy, unless otherwise stated, is not time-barred.
-In other words, it can have relevance long past its beginning and it being told.
+In other words, it can have a relevance long past the time it was told.

-An example of this could again be taken from Paul’s writings for in Romans 11:25-26 he is quoting and explaining the prophecy of Is.59:16-21 where we read of how the rulers of this world meet their end and Christ comes to set up His Kingdom.
-Daniel also refers to this matter (Dan.12:7), and so does Jesus (Luke 21:24b).
+An example of this is found here in Paul’s writings for in Romans 11:25-26 he is quoting and explaining the prophecy of Is.59:16-21 where we read of how the rulers of this world meet their end when Christ comes to set up His Kingdom.
+Daniel refers to this matter (Dan.9:26-27; 12:7) and so does Jesus (Luke 21:24b).
+These prophecies corroborate each other, and their outcomes happen in the far distant future from when they were first told to Isaiah, Daniel, Jesus, Paul, and John.

 bottom of page